meher12/programming-reactive-spring-webflux/README.md

 **Project name : movies-review-service**
 1. Build a simple RestFul API using Functional Web in `ReviewRouter class`
 ### 9. Build MoviesReview Service using Functional Web
+* Functional Web within the Spring framework entails adopting a functional programming paradigm to articulate routes in Spring WebFlux, which is the reactive web module of the Spring Framework.
+In this methodology, routes are crafted using functional constructs as opposed to the conventional approach of employing annotated controllers.
 1. Build the POST endpoint for creating a new Review and Integration Test
 2. Build the GET endpoint for retrieving all the Reviews
 3. Nesting Endpoints using `nest()` Function